Students need warning from university

 University fails to notify students of pesticide spray

 Published: Monday, October 8, 2012

-The chemicals in Powerzone and Basagran may lead to adverse side effects, including skin irritation, dizziness, and coughing, according to the National Pesticide Information Center.
-More shockingly, the chemical safety information urges users to restrict contact with the treated lawn for at least 48-hours after spraying chemicals.
-The university fails give students notice of any chemical practice with signs on the Green.
+More shockingly, the chemical safety information urges users to restrict contact with the treated lawn for at least 48 hours after spraying chemicals.
+The university fails to give students notice of any chemical practice with signs on The Green.

-The university could implement a number of practices to prevent its pool of 17,000 students from reacting to the chemicals in the pesticide.
-Facilities can split up treating different sections of the Green at a time, put up caution tape around an infected area, or even send emails and print signs making students more aware.
-Yet, the university grounds even failed to discuss details of this practice.
-During the investigation of the Green’s chemical treatment, the reporter for the story had a difficult time getting in contact with a representative from the university.
-On the other hand, Harvard University’s landscaping representative got back to the reporter within 24-hours, happy to discuss details of their universities natural organic practices.
-This lack of communication breeds suspicion: why can’t the university disclose details of its lawn treatment?
+The university could implement a number of practices to prevent its pool of more than 17,000 students from reacting to the chemicals in the pesticide.
+Facilities can split up treating different sections of The Green at a time, put up caution tape around the area being treated or even send emails and print signs making students more aware.
+There are a slew of tactics to increase student awareness and reasons why the university fails to elaborate are unknown.